conglomerate/wan-optimizer-onug-spring-2014/README.md

 requirements and constraints from a real enterprise network.
 In this network, an MPLS router in each branch and in the data center terminate each of the WAN connections.
 The enterprise network imposes a constraint that these MPLS routers may not be replaced by SDN switches.
+See slide 2 in the [Hackathon presentation](../blob/master/docs/ONUG_hackathon_wan_opt_presentation.pdf) for a diagram showing the overall architecture of the branch and data center network with MPLS routers.

 Network Simulation
 ==================